karlmdavis/rps-tourney/dev/work-log.md

 * 0.25h (23:08-23:23): [Issue #64: Allow webapp users to play against AI opponents](https://github.com/karlmdavis/rps-tourney/issues/64)
     * Continued to design the requirements, which will eventually need to be posted to the issue:
         2. The "Play Against AI" option should have two sub-options: select a specific AI or a difficulty level.
-            1.The control for selecting a specific AI should probably be combo box, as there may eventually be hundreds to choose from.
+            1. The control for selecting a specific AI should probably be combo box, as there may eventually be hundreds to choose from.
             2. The option to select a difficulty level should be the default sub-option, with the easiest one of the three (or so) selected as the default.
             3. The first release should only have the difficulty level option.
         4. Each time a game/round is started, a job must be created and queued for the AI subsystem to pick up and work.
 The job creation & queueing is the responsibility of the web service.